michel-adelino/sevenrooms/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Sevenrooms project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/smartcoder0215/sevenrooms/blob/main/CODE_OF_CONDUCT.md).